All About Opticians

 John: I’m known for putting people on the spot.
 Would you recommend COA as a job to your own child or a high school senior trying to make a career choice?

-Sergina: Absolutely and without reservation!!
+Sergina: Absolutely, and without reservation!
 I am frustrated by our high schools, as they push college on every student.
 Now, don’t get me wrong.
-College is wonderful and it will allow a person better career options.
-However, we all can’t afford college, we all may not be college material, or we may just want to have a career that brings us the meat and potatoes to live.
-The pay is really good, and there is security in knowing that you’ll always have a job no matter the economy or if you have to move.
-The demand is high for us and that’s a good thing!!
+College is excellent and will provide a person with great career options.
+However, we all can’t afford college, may not be college material, or may want a career that brings us the meat and potatoes to live.
+The pay is excellent, and there is security in knowing that you’ll always have a job, no matter the economy or if you have to move to another city or state.
+The demand is high for us, and that’s a good thing!
+And, with each move, we can garner higher wages.

 John: Let’s guess that at least one of our members is reading this and thinking, “Heck, yeah, that was more like what I was looking for!”
 What would be their next step?

 Sergina: Call the ophthalmologist in their community and tell them you are interested.
 Ophthalmologists love opticians that want to cross over, as they already understand optics.
-Optics can be hard for the layperson.
-So, opticians have an upper hand.
+Optics can be challenging for the layperson.
+So, opticians have the upper hand.
 The rest can be learned on the job.

 John: Thank you.
 Is there anything you would like to add?

-Sergina: Many ophthalmic technicians are confused about the difference between IJCAHPO and ATPO and think they are a member of both, when they become certified.
-This is far from the truth.
+Sergina: Many ophthalmic technicians need clarification about the difference between IJCAHPO and AAOP.
+They think they will be a member of both when they become certified, which is far from the truth.

 Thank you for this opportunity to help your readers’ understanding of my profession.